Academic Catalog

 Application Requirements

-To be considered for financial aid, a student must complete all documents and submit them as soon as possible after October 1 preceding the academic year for which application is made.
-(For example, a student planning to attend during the fall semester of 2023, would submit a financial aid application in October 2022.)
+To be considered for financial aid, a student must complete the FAFSA as soon as it becomes available preceding the academic year for which application is made.
+For example, a student planning to attend during the Fall semester, 2024 would submit a financial aid application on or after December 31, 2023.
 The documents and deadlines are described below.
-Note: The Free Application for Federal Student Aid (FAFSA) is required of all applicants for financial aid.
+The FAFSA for the 2025-26 year is expected to be available on October 1, 2024.

 Document 1: The Free Application for Federal Student Aid (FAFSA)